ShaunCurtis/Blazr.Demo.Toaster/readme.md

 }
 ```

-`ToasterService` can run as either a `Scoped` or `Singleton` service, depending on what you're using it for.
+`ToasterService` can run as either a `Scoped` or `Singleton` service, depending on what you're want it to do.

 ### Toaster

-`Toaster` is the UI component to display toasts.
+`Toaster` is the UI component.

-The razor markup implements the Bootstrap Toast markup, with a loop to add each toast.
+The razor markup implements the Bootstrap Toast markup, with a `foreach` loop to add each toast.
 The markup will display the toasts stacked in the top right.

 1. The component checks if there's anything to display - `this.toasterService.HasToasts`.
 If not then no content is rendered -  the Blazor Show/Hide Pattern.
 2. `@_toastCss` gets the correct Css string for the message colour.
-3. The close **X** calls `this.ClearToast(toast)`.
+3. The close **X** calls `this.ClearToast(toast)` to remove a toast.

 ```csharp
 @implements IDisposable